-Mr Silvestri BA – Executive Consultant
+Mr Boland MA FCMA – Executive Consultant

 e-Payment is a subset of an e-commerce transaction to include electronic payment for buying and selling goods or services offered through the Internet.
 Generally we think of electronic payments as referring to online transactions on the internet, there are actually many forms of electronic payments.
 As technology developing, the range of devices and processes to transact electronically continues to increase while the percentage of cash and check transactions continues to decrease.
 The Internet has the potential to become the most active trade intermediary within a decade.
 Also, Internet shopping may revolutionize retailing by allowing consumers to sit in their homes and buy an enormous variety of products and services from all over the worlds.
 Many businesses and consumers are still wary of conducting extensive business electronically.
 However, almost everyone will use the form of E Commerce in near future.